Jerwins/jerwin.dev/src/pages/posts/Big-O-Notation.md

 ```
 <img src="https://i.imgur.com/EzyxYuL.png"></img>

 You can see from the graph that the difference between linear plots F1 and F2 is insignificant and not as large when compared to F3 which scales quadractically.
-We are only worried about the growth of the time of the algorithm and not the actual details of the time itself.

-F1, F2 = Linear scaling
+F1, F2 = Linear scaling  = O(n)
-F3 = Quadractic scaling
+F3 = Quadractic scaling  = O(n^2)

-Ultimately, we are only concerned with the growth of the time and not the details of the time itself.
-This is where we use `Big O notation` gives the `order of growth` of that function.
+Ultimately, we are only concerned with the growth of the time and not the intricate details of the time itself.
+This is where we use `Big O notation` which focuses on the `order of growth` of that function.

 ### Core defintion of Big O notation